rdkcentral/Lightning-ui/docs/ColorShift.md

 }
 ```

 When you run this code you will see that the correction component changed but the other remained in the same style.
-These adjuster components are by default `ArrowAdjuster` components.
+These range input components are by default `ArrowRangeInput` components.

 ### Settings